polygoat/natex-py/README.md

 ### Configuration
 You can set the **processing language** of NatEx using the second parameter `language_code`.
-It accepts a two-letter language-code, supporting [all languages officially supported by stanza][https://stanfordnlp.github.io/stanza/available_models.html].
+It accepts a two-letter language-code, supporting [all languages officially supported by stanza].

+[all languages officially supported by stanza]: https://stanfordnlp.github.io/stanza/available_models.html

 ```python